-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 Check the Database Connection Using Compass

-If you have installed Mongo locally, you start the server by typing the following command into a terminal:
+If you’ve installed Mongo locally, you start the server by typing the following command into a terminal:

 mongod